Horse symbolism: Symbolism evolution

 Despite its disappearance from everyday life in favor of motorized vehicles, the horse remains "lurking in the deep collective subconscious".
 Olivier Domerc, former editor-in-chief of Culture Pub, argues that "unlike dogs and cats, the horse sells everything.
 Few animals have such a strong and universal image as a 'courier'".
-Advertising specialists love the horse's unifying quality, which enables them to erase problems of race or religion in their advertising campaigns: the horse knows how to catch the eye when it's in the spotlight, thanks to its blend of power, grace, speed and strength, and is now seen as an alliance between dream and reality, virility and femininity.

 Patrice Franchet d'Espèrey points out that, at the beginning of the 21st century, equestrianism has made the horse the embodiment of journeys into the great outdoors, of self-mastery, of mastery of others and of communication with nature.

 The vehicle

 Odin and Sleipnir, drawing by John Bauer, 1911.
 Sleipnir is a ferryman of worlds and a psychopomp in Norse mythology.